Coming Home (New Found Glory album): Critical reception

-Coming Home garnered nearly universal acclaim from music critics upon its release and has become widely regarded as one of the band's best releases.
+Coming Home garnered acclaim from music critics.
 Praise often centered on the album's "matured, nuanced songwriting" and slower musicianship.
 Seen as a departure from their previous work, the songs have been described as the most "mellow" of New Found Glory's career, yet still employing "the group's firmly established talent for writing strong melodies."
 The Daily Trojan writer Nick Mindicino has asserted that while the album is often overlooked in the band's discography, it remains "truly their best work."
 In a 2019 article ranking the top 100 pop punk bands, Consequence of Sound writer Killian Young stated "Sticks and Stones and Catalyst still represent the band’s commercial peak, but 2006’s Coming Home remains a gem in their mid-career discography.
 Buoyed by jubilant piano flourishes, the album features strong melodies and more refined love songs."
 AbsolutePunk founder Jason Tate paid compliment to the album's change in direction from earlier material, noting how "the album hits us as the summer months fade and the air bends to the onslaught of fall.
 Incidentally, the band's musical thermometer is still intact.
 Instead of an album full of summer-fist-pumping-anthems they've released the perfect music by which to watch the leaves fall from the trees."
 He went on to add that Coming Home "certainly has the qualities that could make it a classic in time".
 Corey Apar of AllMusic awarded the album a four star rating and praised the "at-ease spirit of Coming Home".
 He emphasised the new approach by adding, "the band is now in a position to simply enjoy itself without needing to forcibly shove saccharine-saturated hooks down the throats of anyone standing nearby.
 Make no mistake - this is a New Found Glory album through and through.
 It's full of melody, personality, and all the best attributes of their earlier work presented in a way that grows more memorable with each listen."
 Brendan Manley of Alternative Press was unanimously positive and awarded a perfect five-star rating.
 He noted that the album "extracts their finest qualities.
 Launching with the excellent "Oxygen", Coming Home boasts stuttering rhythms, full-bodied guitars and gold plated vocal harmonies.
 NFG have made the best album of their career."
 Paul Hagen of Big Cheese magazine awarded a four-star rating and commended the band's experimentation.
 He offered particular praise to the guitar work, of which he described as "rousing and memorable."
 He later summed up Coming Home as a "creative, earnest and emotive" record.
 Texas based newspaper, The Dallas Morning News also gave a favorable review and described the album as a "sober, but happy record that recalls the band's formative days in sound and spirit."
 Simon Vozick-Levinson, critic for Entertainment Weekly, awarded the album a "B" grade and noted the maturity found amongst the songs; "Like Green Day and Blink-182 before them, Florida-bred five-some New Found Glory has outgrown the bratty attitude that made them famous".